ViiSE/stena/README.md

 # stena
-Object-Oriented library for validation data.
+Object-Oriented library for protection objects.

+### Project Name
+"Stena" is the transliteration of the Russian word "wall" :)